 It was gorgeous.

 I knew it could be even better.
 My dad had gone to a farm in the outback once, and it was entirely dark at night, and you could see the purples as well, like from professional photographs.

 But that night was the best Milky Way sight of my life.
-So I did my night’s worship there, beneath its twinkling gaze, shivering cold but tucked into a temporary pocket of peace during an emotionally turbulent time.
+So I did my night’s worship there, beneath its twinkling gaze, shivering cold but tucked into a temporary pocket of peace during an emotionally turbulent time in my life.

 …and the ears learn to hear.

 It is hard for the heart to learn wisdom when it does not risk, and the ears cannot listen when the self is still talking (usually about itself).
 You know they say that the least intelligent talk about people?
 Well, the least of these are those who are interested in only one person – themselves.
 Thankfully most of us don’t want to be the least of the least, even in this famously self-absorbed age.

 How do you know how much of what you carry, is you?
-How much would you keep of what was copied from the chance environment you grew up in?
+If you knew, how much would you keep of what was copied from the chance environment you grew up in?
 What do you carry and what do you leave behind?
 The skill to pack these, is as much a part of travelling as that of packing a physical bag.

 No, the distinction is within.
 It is hard and it is often slow.
 But the traveller leaves a lot of her “mental home” behind, and the tourist carries it with her.
 The traveller is a guest, trusting to be housed (physically and mentally) in the way of the land she goes to.
 The tourist is a customer, expecting a certain experience.